Skip to main content

 On this occasion the British Council presented the work of a new group of emerging sculptors, but installed Moore’s Double Standing Figure of 1950 at the entrance to the British Pavilion.
 Moore was positioned as the forefather to the younger artists.

 At the same time, the Venice display highlighted a desire among the younger generation to escape the shadow of Moore and develop a new aesthetic.
-The group became known as the ‘Geometry of Fear’ artists after Herbert Read’s description in the catalogue essay.
+The group became known as the ‘Geometry of Fear’ artists after Herbert Read’s description of their work in a catalogue essay accompanying the exhibition.
 Their style was defined by welded spiky forms, which directly opposed the fluid curves characteristic of Moore’s sculptures.

-Moore with 'Double Standing Figure' in the garden at Hoglands, c.1950.
-Photo: Henry Moore Archive
+Henry Moore with 'Double Standing Figure' (LH 291) in the garden at Hoglands, c.1950.
+Photo: Henry Moore Archive.

 A black and white photo showing the unveiling of a stone sculpture of a family group.
 There is a small crowd of people watching and chairs have been set out.